Table of Contents[Hide][Show]

 While I love the quality of Delta’s planes and flight experience, I am not a big fan of their frequent flyer program (or at least what it has become over the last several years).
 Because of this, I have recently stayed away from their credit cards, even though I have owned and used them all (Gold, Platinum, and Reserve) at one point over the last 10 years.

 It has been a while since I have really dug into the details of these cards, so I decided to give them another look and refresh my thoughts regarding the Delta SkyMiles credit cards.

 The difference between “Owning” and “Using” a credit card:

 Before we get into the details of the cards themselves, it’s important to note that a key part of any travel rewards card strategy is to distinguish between “owning the card” for its benefits and “using the card” to earn miles, as these are two completely different things to be considered.

-I have several travel credit cards that I have kept and “own” for the benefits they provide, but don’t actually “use” them for any of my spending.
-When it I need to actually use the card, there are several rewards cards that offer greater value and flexibility with my actual spending, so I use them instead.
+I have several travel credit cards that I have kept and “own” for the benefits they provide but don’t actually “use” them for any of my spending.
+When I need to actually use a card, there are several reward cards that offer greater value and flexibility with my actual spending, so I use them instead.

 With that in mind, let’s get on with the analysis and review…